British PM Boris Johnson survives no-confidence vote

 "The Prime Minister has my 100% backing in today's vote and I strongly encourage colleagues to support him," Foreign Secretary Liz Truss, one of the favorites to succeed Johnson, wrote in a tweet.

+Polls give the left-of-center opposition Labour Party a lead nationally, and the Conservatives could lose special elections later this month for two parliamentary districts, called when incumbent Tory lawmakers were forced out by sex scandals.

-Johnson tried to focus on those broader issues, noting that he spoke Monday to Ukrainian President Volodymyr Zelenskyy.
-He he has been a vocal supporter of Ukraine's cause, a stance shared by his possible successors.
+Johnson tried to focus on broader issues, promising colleagues he would cut taxes -- a policy popular with Tories -- and noting that he spoke Monday to Ukrainian President Volodymyr Zelenskyy.
+He has been a vocal supporter of Ukraine's cause, a stance shared by his possible successors.

 Cabinet minister Steve Barclay, a Johnson ally, said toppling the leader now would be "indefensible."